jupyterlab/jupyterlab/packages/services/README.md

 ## Usage Examples

-**Note:** This module is fully compatible with Node/Babel/ES6/ES5.
-The examples below are written in TypeScript using ES6 syntax.
-Simply omit the type declarations when using a language other than TypeScript.
-A translator such as Babel can be used to convert from ES6 -> ES5.
+**Note:** This package is compiled to ES2017 JavaScript syntax from TypeScript.
+Here are some examples of using parts of this package.
+See the other `examples` subdirectories for more examples.

 - [Comms](./examples/browser/src/comm.ts)
 - [Config](./examples/browser/src/config.ts)